 This kind of context conversion is commonplace under the term escaping and in this case, will replace any character that has a special meaning in HTML with its escaped equivalent.
 This ensures the resulting string still means the same thing in the new context.

-On the Web, Contexts happen
+On the Web, Contexts Happen

 Usually, the lesson above of escaping input to HTML-safe text is where the discussion about XSS ends.
 However, armed with only the knowledge that HTML-special characters must be escaped to be safe, it can be hard to see why in fact you should not just filter all your data on input to ensure it contains none of these pesky characters in the first place.
 After all, how many people really need to use angle brackets and ampersands anyway?